 Watt hours required per day

-This is the number that has to do with adding up your daily power needs for all of your appliances and other loads, big and small.
+This number is the sum of your daily power needs for all of your appliances and other loads, big and small.

 Battery bank voltage